 In an online course, students learn by reading, writing, and performing other learning activities designed by the instructor.
 Online students "attend" class by accessing the "Learning Management System" and completing assignments according to the class schedule.
-Students communicate regularly with the instructor and classmates via discussion forums, Wikis, Blogs, instant messaging, and e-mail.
+Students are expected to communicate regularly with the instructor and participate in class assignments.

-How can you be successful in an online class?
+How can I be successful in an online class?

 Students learning online have greater responsibility for their own success than students in traditional classroom settings.
 As an online student, it is important that you have the self-discipline and self-motivation to work on a flexible schedule and not get behind.
 Persistence and willingness to work collaboratively in an online environment are also requirements.

 Good written communication skills and a minimum level of technological experience are necessary.
-You will need to be comfortable using e-mail, the Internet, and word processing software such as MS Office.
-You must be willing to commit the time necessary to stay current with computer technology.
+You will need to be comfortable using e-mail, the Internet, and a variety of software packages.

 What schools offer online courses that high school students in my county may take?